Airlines push White House to reject testing for US flights

+“Reports that there is an intention to put in place new requirements such as testing are not accurate,” Psaki said.
+She described the meeting with CEOs as “brief.”

+A person familiar with the discussions said the airline CEOs talked with White House coronavirus-response coordinator Jeff Zients, according to the person, who spoke anonymously to discuss a private meeting.

-The CEOs of American, United, Southwest, Alaska and JetBlue all took part in the meeting.
-The White House declined to comment.
+The CEOs of American, United, Southwest, Alaska and JetBlue all took part in the meeting, according to industry officials.

-The meeting was arranged after Transportation Secretary Pete Buttigieg and officials with the Centers for Disease Control and Prevention said that such a testing requirement was under consideration.
+The meeting was arranged after Transportation Secretary Pete Buttigieg and Rochelle Walensky, director of the Centers for Disease Control and Prevention, said that a testing requirement before domestic flights was under consideration.

 “We had a very positive, constructive conversation focused on our shared commitment to science-based policies as we work together to end the pandemic, restore air travel and lead our nation toward recovery,” Nick Calio, head of the trade group Airlines for America, said in a statement.

+Since late January, the CDC has required that international travelers show a negative COVID-19 test or recovery from the virus before they board a flight to the U.S. The airline industry generally supports that rule, believing that testing could eventually replace tougher international travel restrictions, such as quarantines.

-Airlines are strongly opposed to requiring coronavirus testing before domestic flights, saying it would further devastate air travel, which has still not returned even to half its pre-pandemic level.
-They worry that the additional cost of a test would discourage people from flying.
+Airlines reacted with alarm, however, when CDC officials raised the possibility of testing the much larger number of passengers on domestic flights.
+Airlines officials say that would further devastate air travel, which has still not returned even to half its pre-pandemic level.
+They worry that the additional cost of a test would discourage people from taking shorter trips.

 They also say that requiring people to take a coronavirus test before flights would cause more people to drive — merely shifting the risk of spreading the virus from planes to cars.